Code-Institute-Submissions/letter-bee/README.md

 Removing the entire page was a bitter pill to swallow, but it pretty clearly failed my original user stories so had to be done.
 On a personal note, it did give me (if nothing else) a very thorough lesson on working with APIs and has also given me several pointers for what additional research to do in future before I start work on it.

-As the 'Discover' page didn't really work as a standalone page, that was sadly removed as well.
+As the 'Discover' page didn't really work as a standalone page, it was sadly removed as well.

 ## :construction: Development Process